taecontrol/moonguard-docs/docs/commands.md

 In this case, we can set the `CheckSslCertificateCommand` to run every 2 hours.

-## Scheduling DeleteOldException Command
+## Scheduling PruneException Command

-The `DeleteOldExceptionCommand` deletes all exceptions that are older than 7 days by default.
+The `PruneExceptionCommand` deletes all exceptions that are older than 7 days by default.
 You can change its behavior in the configuration file.

 ```php